AdrKacz/super-duper-guacamole/recommender-system/README.md

 ```

 ### Define environment variable
-For instance : **The second lambda ARN must not be in the code**.
+For instance : *The second lambda ARN must not be in the code*:
 To define it as an envrionment variable:
 1. Define it with the AWS Console Interface: Lambda --> Configuration --> Environment variables
 2. Get it in the code with:
 ```